 Every year the club adopts a local charity and raises money towards it, using some race entry profits, contributions to refreshments and fundraising.

-For 2018 the Charity was Brain Tumour Support, registered Charity Number: 1163856 (formerly Hammer Out), based in Thornbury High St.
+For 2018 the Charity was Brain Tumour Support, registered Charity Number: 1163856 (formerly Hammer Out), based in Thornbury High St and we raised £1266 for them.

 “Brain Tumour Support is dedicated to providing support for patients, families and carers so that no-one feels alone facing the effects of a brain tumour diagnosis.

 We provide individualised and specialist information, guidance and emotional support, at any point from diagnosis and for as long as it is needed.”

 In 2017 we raised £1,199,70 for Great Western Air Ambulance, charity number: 1121300.
 (Click for more information.)
 In addition to the usual funds raising activites, Jo Emerson cycled from London to Edinburgh and back, almost non stop!

 “Founded in 2008, we are a charity funded Air Ambulance service who are ready to save the lives of local people in our community.